 We took down the wall between the Kitchen and the Great Room, creating a light filled, open and airy space set off by a 48-foot-long wall of floor-to-ceiling windows.
 For aesthetic reasons (and it was essential for the structure) we choose steel I-beams and columns to replace that load bearing wall.
 The back lit onyx in the kitchen island is now the focal point of the home.
 To have a separate space for their two sons, we created an addition with two bedrooms, a second laundry room just for the boys, and a study area.
 The carport was converted to a storage area and a new, temperature-controlled two-car garage was added.
 Other additions include an art studio for Andrea as well as a gym.

 The interior highlights Andrea’s eclectic tastes.
 Andrea who is an artist, was integral in all the design phases and especially in the interior where she’d picked out every color.

-Read more about Andrea and Ken’s home as featured in these articles in our Press section:
+Read more about Andrea and Ken’s home as featured in these articles:

 The March 2018 edition of Towson Lifestyle Magazine features 2e Architects renovation of Andrea

 Kitchen organization with a handy chalkboard!
 Andrea and Ken’s kitchen chalkboard was used in